 caltech alumni book club

-Bookworms unite!
-The Caltech Alumni Association offers an online book club for Caltech alumni and the Caltech community.
-A new book will be chosen every other month by alumni, faculty, or staff hosts.
-You’ll have two months to read the book before our discussions.
-Hosts will post interesting and stimulating questions for discussion in our private forum.
-The discussion boards are online and always open, so you can participate and add to the conversation whenever it is convenient for you.
+Bookworms Unite!
+The Caltech Alumni Association offers an online book club for Caltech alumni and the Caltech community including Associates and parents.
+A new book will be chosen every other month by our alumni, faculty, or staff hosts.
+Hosts, along with our team, will post interesting and thought-provoking questions on our private discussion boards which are always open.
+You can chat, participate, and add to the conversation whenever it is convenient for you.
+You do not have to read every book--there are no tests or quizzes here.
 Sign up, create your profile and you’re ready.
-You do not have to commit to read every book.

 Rise of the Rocket Girls: The Women Who Propelled Us, from Missiles to the Moon to Mars